aiez/eg/README.md

 Simplicity is a great virtue but it requires hard work to achieve it and education to appreciate it.
 And to make matters worse: complexity sells better.
 ― Edsger Dijkstra

 Any intelligent fool can make things bigger, more complex, and more violent.
-It takes a touch of genius — and a lot of courage to move in the opposite direction.
+It takes a touch of genius-  and a lot of courage to move in the opposite direction.
 -- E.F.
 Schumacher